Red Hat acquires CoreOS for $250 million to double down on Kubernetes

 Red Hat announced today that it reached an agreement to acquire CoreOS, a startup that’s one of the biggest independent players in the Kubernetes ecosystem.
 It’s a move by the enterprise tech company to bring in more expertise building software that integrates with the popular open source project.

 The deal is worth $250 million, and is expected to close next month.
-Red Hat said in a press release that CoreOS’s offerings will be integrated into the company’s own.
+Red Hat said in a press release that it will integrate CoreOS’s offerings into its own products.
 In addition, the company said it will honor all commitments around support of CoreOS’s products both during and after the acquisition, and will continue to support the open source communities that exist around the startup’s offerings.

 CoreOS was one of the first companies to bet big on containerized software, which uses an execution environment that’s lighter weight and more isolated than a traditional virtual machine.
 When Google released its Kubernetes container orchestration project in 2014, CoreOS made an early bet on that, at a time when competition was still hot in the container orchestration space.